Whether you’re an HR student or executive, taking time to attend human resources conferences can positively impact your professional development.

 3. SHRM Annual Conference & Exposition: Washington, DC

 As the world’s largest HR association, the Society for Human Resource Management is holding its can’t miss SHRM Annual Conference & Exposition in Washington, DC, this June.
 Featuring over 200 concurrent sessions, the conference presents fresh points of view and inspiring stories for application in HR practice.
 Recertification credits can easily be earned for the SHRM-CP or SHRM-SCP credentials.
 The Exposition Hall will also connect attendees to more than 650 solution-providers for childcare, drug testing, recruitment, workplace safety, HRIS, and employee benefits.

 July 18-20, 2016

-The Human Capital Institute (HCI) is offering a 2016 Employee Engagement Conference in July to help HR professionals build strong, sustainable workplace cultures in which teams are more productive.
+The Human Capital Institute (HCI) is offering an Employee Engagement Conference in July to help HR professionals build strong, sustainable workplace cultures in which teams are more productive.
 During the three-day conference, attendees will learn through case studies, demos, and valuable resources to better connect employees.
 At the Sheraton Denver Downtown, guest speakers like Wei-Li Chong, Jim Clifton, Gillian Felton, and Simon Lewis will present.
 Anyone who can’t attend may sign up for the Virtual Conference and access live sessions.

 5. 19th Annual HR Technology Conference: Chicago, IL